codeMonkey339/db/README.md

 introducing B+Tree with single link.
 It took me quite a while to fix this in redistributing and coalescing of internal nodes.
     - It's clumsy to handle next page link if two leaf page shares no same parent.
 A double link version is better to my thought.
     - For the ease of implementation, the size of both leaf and internal nodes are picked as greatest even value.
+* project 3 :
+    - Lock manger's test case is just a sanity check.
+Although test is passed, there could be something missing in my implementation.
+    The idea is that maintains a internal map of tuples and granted locks.
+Grant lock request by rules of shared and exclusive locks.
+    If one request will block, check whether it won't cause a deadlock.
+Abort requesting transaction(wait-die) if so.
+Strict 2PL differs in unlock procedure on incoming transaction states from 2PL.
+Strict 2PL can only work on commited and abort state.
+    - Crabbing index concurrent control require r/w lock on pages from root to leaf.
+Given a root node's page is properly locked, it implies that later operations on this tree is well protected and no more locking is needed.
+Even if root node's lock is released during transversing to leaf node.
+    The lock on root page serves as a synchronizing point.
+It took me a while to figure this out.
+I use atomic to protect root_page_id and compare-and-swap to deal with concurrent insertion into empty tree from two threads.
 --------------

 # 15-445 Database Systems